Fast Identification of Transients: Applying Expectation Maximization to Neutrino Data: Identification of Transient Signals

+For simplicity, let us consider the case for exactly one Gaussian component. i.e. K=1, in the following.
+Since we added a background component to the mixture, then the correct responsibility matrix becomes

-We use the above expressions to fit the simulated neutrino flare with EM.
-Comparing the best-fit temporal pdf with the simulated signal, the best-fit temporal pdf includes the significant simulated events.
-There is one signal event that is not included in the best-fit Gaussian shape with a relatively background-like $S/B$ ratio (see Figure \ref{fig:sob_with_signal_fit}).
+In Figure~\ref{fig:sob_with_signal_fit}, we use the above expressions to fit the simulated flares with EM.
+The convergence criteria used are $>500$ iterations or no change of the likelihood during 20 iterations.
+Comparing the best-fit temporal pdf with the simulated signal, the best-fit temporal pdf described the most significant simulated events.
+One signal event lies relatively far outside of the resulting Gaussian shape, but this event has a relatively low $S/B$ value.